 - One has also got to fill the KYC or "Know Your Customer" form as per the Reserve Bank of India guidelines.
 Accurate and verified information has to be provided in this form, as it will be the base for accessing a wider range of banking products from PNB in the future.

 Penalty and interest rates

-Closing of recurring deposit account before maturity attracts penalty.
+The closing of recurring deposit account before maturity attracts penalty.
 Also, delayed payment of installments attracts a penalty in the ratio of 1.50/100 rupees (in respect to the monthly installment).
-The current recurring deposit rate of PNB is 6.25-6.50% (bound to change with market fluctuations), which is lower than Indian Post Office (7.1%) and various other competing financial institutions.
+The current recurring deposit rate of PNB is 6.25-6.75% (bound to change with market fluctuations), which is lower than Indian Post Office (7.3%) and various other competing financial institutions.

 | Senior citizens|

 |6 Months to 1 Year||6.35%||6.85%|

 |1 Year to 2 Years||6.75%||7.25%|

 |5 Years to 10 Years||6.25%||6.75%|

 Table updated: 17 February 2019